altafulla/altafulla/README.md

 I am always eager to acquire bleeding-edge programming and engineering knowledge.

-My favorite programming languages are C# and Python and Typescript.
+My favorite programming languages are C#, Python and Typescript.

 I like how technology is more accessible and available as time goes by. 💻